 Current Position and Educational Backgrounds

-I am an Assistant Professor of Public Administration at Hankuk University of Foreign Studies.
+I am an Assistant Professor of Public Administration at Yonsei University.
 I earned Bachelor’s degrees in English Language and Literature and Public Administration from Korea University in Seoul, Korea.
 Then, I moved to the United States where I obtained Master of Science degree in Public Policy and Management fromCarnegie Mellon University and PhD degree in Public Administration from the University of Georgia.
 My doctoral dissertation is titled as “Determinants and Consequences of Collaborative Networking: Evidence in an Emergency Context.”
 Dr. Laurence J. O’Toole (chair), Dr. Barry Bozeman, Dr. Jeffrey Wenger, and Dr. Vicky Wilkins were on my dissertation committee.
-Before joining Hankuk University of Foreign Studies, I taught at the International University of Japan in Japan.
+Before joining Yonsei University, I was a faculty member of Hankuk University of Foreign Studies in Seoul, Korea and the International University of Japan in Japan.

 General Research Interests